 Once applications arrive at Deep Springs, they are read and rated by a number of readers, including members from ApCom as well as Student Body and faculty recruited from the wider community.
 ApCom meets to discuss and vote on each application individually and decides which applicants will be invited to the valley during Term 4 in the winter for an interview.

 In mid-late December, applicants will find out if they have been invited to complete Part II of the applications process.
 Those invited must submit Part II of the application, which includes two letters of recommendation and additional essays, by January 15.
-They also must schedule a three-to-four day visit and interview by the end of February.
+They also must schedule, if possible, a three-to-four day visit and interview by the end of February.
 During the applicant's visit, he or she has the opportunity to participate in labor, to observe academics and self-governance, and to see what life at Deep Springs is like.
 They are also asked to discuss their application in an interview with ApCom.

 Final decisions are mailed out by mid-April.